Alcohol is the most common substance used by youth.

 Alcohol consumption is a leading risk factor for health and social harms for youth.
 Drink for drink, the risks of drinking are greater for youth than for adults.
 This is for many reasons, including life experience, emotional maturity and adolescent development.

-Harms of adolescent drinking include: injuries, suicide and depression, motor vehicle crashes, aggression, violence and dating violence, poor academic performance, high risk sexual behavior and alcohol poisoning.
-Some of these can lead to death.
+Harms of adolescent drinking include: injuries, motor vehicle crashes, aggression, violence and dating violence, poor academic performance, high risk sexual behaviour, alcohol poisoning, suicide and suicide ideation.

 Completely avoiding alcohol is best